CallumRodgers/CallumRodgers/README.md

 Hello, I am @CallumRodgers!
-I'm a 16 year old developer who wants to bring modern science software to those who might not have great resources, and to everyone who aspires to learn.
+I'm a young developer who wants to bring modern science software to those who might not have great resources, and to everyone who aspires to learn.